priscy03/priscy03/README.md

 ###

-<p align="left">📚 I'm currently learning Data Anaytics & Visualization.<br>🎯 Goals: Learning how to use Data Analytics effectively.<br>🎲 Fun fact: I do not really like ice cream.</p>
+<p align="left">📚 I'm currently learning Data Anaytics & Visualization.<br>🎯 Goals: Learning how to use Data Analytics to solve business challenges.<br>🎲 Fun fact: I do not really like ice cream.</p>

 ###